jvitormelo/jvitormelo/README.md

 - 👀 I’m interested in learning more about back-end and became a fullstack developer.
 - 🌱 I’m currently working with Vue and Typescript, but I’m also learning React, NestJs, and English
 - 💞️ I’m looking to collaborate on any typescript project.
+- 💬 To contact, just send me a message on linkedin..

 <!---